v-adhithyan/suprabhatham-android-app/README.md

 # Privacy Policy

-User email address and device name are collected to know the usage stats.
-The information collected will be used to improve the app and will not be shared with third parties.
+User email address and device name are collected along with application usage behaviour.
+The information collected is shared with third parties to improve the app and will not be used for marketing or other purposes.

 # Todo